 Admission Requirements

-Students can enter the program as incoming freshmen or as students already enrolled in an undergraduate program at Fairleigh Dickinson University (or incoming transfer students).
-Current undergraduate students must first complete a minimum of 12 credits in psychology.
+Students must have completed 12 credits in psychology and have an overall GPA of at least 3.0.
 Students’ academic and work experiences should reflect a strong potential for successfully completing the academic requirements of the accelerated BA/MA program.
-Academic potential for either incoming freshmen or current undergraduate students will be determined by the School of Psychology on the basis of the following:
+Academic potential will be determined by the School of Psychology on the basis of the following:

 • Academic transcripts